Surfline/docker-run-on-ec2/README.md

 These variables can be [passed into the Docker run](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file) using the `-e` or `--env-file` flags:

 - `NAME` - Used to name EC2 Key Pair and Instance.
 UUID is appended to the end.
-- `LAUNCH_TEMPLATE_NAMES` - A comma separated list of launch templates to be used to create EC2 instances (Ex: `launch-template-1, launch-template-2`).
+- `LAUNCH_TEMPLATE_NAMES` - A comma separated list of launch templates to be used to create EC2 instances.
 The launch templates will be used in the order they are passed in.
 If creating an EC2 instance with a launch template fails, then the next launch template given in the list will be used.
 If creating an EC2 instance with every launch templates fails, then the program will exit.
+Example: `launch-template-1,launch-template-2`
 - `SUBNET_ID` - ID for subnet to launch EC2 Instance in.
 - `AWS_DEFAULT_REGION` - AWS region to launch EC2 Instance in.
 - `AWS_ACCESS_KEY_ID` - AWS access key ID used to create EC2 Key Pair and Instance.